Review of MedSailors Croatia Discovery: A Week Sailing from Split

 There is power onboard most of the time, as the boats will be docked in a marina and connected to shore power or have engines on while en route.

 For one or two nights, you might be docked in a small bay, so there won’t be power overnight.
-That’s why it’s super useful to have a power bank with you and to charge everything when you have power (in the marina or while sailing).
+That’s why having a power bank with you is super useful.
+Plus, it’s always a good idea to charge everything when you have power in the marina or while sailing.

 But don’t worry, you’ll be informed about all of this in advance.